railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

 As an example, to track your opportunities, you can assign the following stages to the sales team.
 For each stage, you assume you will define criteria that have to be met prior to moving to the next stage.

-1. Territory - Segment your opportunities into territories.
+1. New - Segment your opportunities into territories.

 2. Qualified – Attract the prospect’s interest, determine whether the prospect has a need.

    What is the expected result?
     * The need to buy the product/service has been confirmed,
     * Confirm that there is a budget.

-3. Qualified Sponsors – Ask the right questions and listen carefully to identify and thoroughly understand the prospect's needs.

-   What is the expected result?
-    * Current pain points identified,
-    * Identify what the prospect wants to achieve,
-    * Identify the decision-maker.

 3. Proposition – Discuss some solutions to determine the customer’s preferences, recommend specific solutions to answer the customer's needs.